 Special Status and Protected Species.
-The Santa Cruz Island fox (federally endangered; state threatened) has been observed at Scorpion Ranch, and the study area is in its projected habitat range (CDFW 2014).
+The Santa Cruz Island fox (state threatened) has been observed at Scorpion Ranch, and the study area is in its projected habitat range (CDFW 2014).
 This species is habituated to NPS and concessioner operations in the study area, and recreational use of Santa Cruz Island is not among the primary threats to this species.
-Furthermore, the Park Service and TNC have ongoing programs to encourage recovery of island foxes.
+Furthermore, Park Service and TNC programs have contributed to the recovery of this species, to the extent that it has been federally delisted.
 Under the No Action Alternative, no construction would occur and operations would not change.
 Therefore, there would be no impact to the Santa Cruz Island fox under the No Action Alternative.